Exclusive-Canadian payments software firm Lightspeed explores sale, sources say

 The talks are at an early stage and a deal is not guaranteed, the sources said.
 Lightspeed's U.S.-listed shares jumped as much as 17 per cent on Wednesday after Reuters reported on the sale talks.

-The company's recent share price performance and Advent International's recent buyout of rival Canadian payments firm Nuvei has prompted Dasilva to stay open to the option of the company being taken private, he told Bloomberg in a March interview.
+Lightspeed's share price performance and Advent International's buyout of rival Canadian payments firm Nuvei has prompted Dasilva to stay open to the option of the company being taken private, he told Bloomberg in a March interview.

 Lightspeed's stock has lost more than a third of its value since the company went public about five years ago, as weak consumer spending weighed on its performance.
 Its shares are currently trading at C$18.79, having peaked at C$155 in 2021 when it rode a wave of investor enthusiasm for financial technology providers that thrived during the COVID-19 pandemic.